 - You have obtained a European Baccalaureate Diploma with a minimum grade of 7.0 for English (language 1 or 2).

-RSM accepts English course/test results at C1 level (CEFR) taken at any accredited applied science institute or research university institute within the EU/EEA.
+RSM accepts English course/test results at C1 level (CEFR) taken at any accredited university of applied science or research university within the EU/EEA.
+All aspects of the language must have been included in the test (reading, writing, listening and speaking skills).

 The Language & Training Centre (LTC) of Erasmus University, Rotterdam offers intake tests throughout the year, which will determine your current level of proficiency, as well as English courses from September onwards.